- Blog

 For me it was the photographers/videographers.
 I've always known what to expect for the reception, flowers, dress, etc. I just had no idea that photographers can be so expensive.

 I voted for other because i think we need an ALL category.
-From the DJ, per person cost, to my dress, make up and hair, to the RD it is all CRAZY.
+From the DJ, per person cost, to my dress, make up and hair, to the Rehearsal Dinner it is all CRAZY.
 The second they smell it might be attached to a wedding they up mark it like CRAZY.
 I once heard about how they do this because most of the time they have to deal with a crazy bride wanting perfection and they have to deal with her crazy bridesmaids or family who are sometimes worse so they charge for emotional abuse which they think they will have to deal with.
 They also realize that the majority of their income comes from Saturday (more increasingly Friday and Sunday as well) but while the majority of us work 5 days a week to earn a living they have one to three days so they factor that in as well.

 For me I am getting married on a Monday and there were a few vendors that I knew I would be able to negotiate with more than others (think DJs who are done at the end of the night verse the photographer who still had hours of post production after the end of the night).